-Provide complete bibliographic information in the first note, including author's full name and any subtitle for the text: Terence Whalen, Edgar Allan Poe and the Masses: The Political Economy of Literature in Antebellum America (Princeton: Princeton Univ.
-Press, 1999), 10.
+Provide complete bibliographic information in the first parenthetical reference, including author's full name and any subtitle for the text: [Terence Whalen, Edgar Allan Poe and the Masses: The Political Economy of Literature in Antebellum America (Princeton: Princeton Univ.
+Press, 1999), 10].

-For subsequent citations, give a short note reference that includes author's last name, shortened title, and page number(s): Whalen, Poe and the Masses, 15.
+For subsequent citations, give a short note reference that includes author's last name, shortened title, and page number(s): [Whalen, Poe and the Masses, 15].
 (We avoid "ibid.")

-References to primary texts:
+• References to primary texts:

-For non-Poe works that are referenced repeatedly, provide an initial full citation in a note and subsequent citations in shortened parenthetical form: (Walden, 15).
+For non-Poe works that are referenced repeatedly, provide an initial full citation in a parenthetical and subsequent citations in shortened form: [Thoreau, Walden, 15].

-For Poe's works, please cite the editions listed in the key below unless your argument necessitates other choices.
-Since we provide full bibliographic information for these primary works, you can simply cite them parenthetically without an initial note, using the abbreviations listed in the key: (Works, 2:132).
+For Poe's works, please cite the editions listed in the key at the front of the journal unless your argument necessitates other choices.
+Since we provide full bibliographic information for these primary works, you can cite them parenthetically without an initial note, using the abbreviations listed in the key: [Works, 2:132].
+(See below.)